dubemdaniel/Javascript-Variables-TW/README.md

 There are specific and recommended ways of naming variables Variable names are not to start with a number
-They can start with letters, underscore, and some symbols
+They can start with letters, underscore, and some symbols Let the variable name be related to the kind of item been stored